Dolphin Research

 2025.04.22 23:39

-$Tesla(TSLA.US) Quick Interpretation: Overall, Tesla has delivered what seems to be a somewhat unexpected report.
-In terms of top-line revenue, total revenue for the first quarter was $19.34 billion, lower than the consensus expectation of $21.4 billion observed by Dolphin Research, as well as the expectations of some major banks at $20 billion.
-However, in terms of overall gross margin, Tesla's gross margin for this quarter was 16.3%, slightly higher than the market expectation of 16%.
+$Tesla(TSLA.US)Quick Interpretation: Overall, Tesla delivered a seemingly disappointing report this time.
+In terms of top-line revenue, Q1 total revenue was $19.34 billion, lower than Dolphin Research's consensus expectation of $21.4 billion and some major banks' expectations of $20 billion.
+However, in terms of gross margin, Tesla's Q1 gross margin was 16.3%, slightly higher than the market expectation of 16%.

-3) Is the Robotaxi progressing as planned?
+3) Is Robotaxi progressing as planned?

 The copyright of this article belongs to the original author/organization.